-The best way to measure the success of your foot traffic campaigns is to use people counters to log the number of visitors walking through your doors.
+The best way to measure the success of campaigns designed to increase in-store traffic is to use people counters to log the number of visitors walking through your doors.
 These counters allow you to accurately track your store visits, so you can determine if your programs are driving traffic to your store.

-Some people counters can even be integrated with your point of sale system, so you can track store visits alongside your sales, and determine your conversion rate.
+Some people counters can even be integrated with your point of sale system.
+You can track store visits alongside your sales, and determine your conversion rate.

 In addition to being solid security and loss prevention tools, cameras can be useful for monitoring movement and traffic patterns in your location.
-You can use in-store cameras to see how your guests move about in your shop, then use that data to inform your merchandising and store layout.
+Use in-store cameras to see how your guests move about in your shop, then use that data to inform your merchandising and store layout.

 For instance, if you’re promoting and selling perishable goods, then monitoring your fridge temperature is a must.
 Using an IoT sensor that alerts you of notable temperature changes will enable you to do something immediately.